jtimlin/hangman/README.md

 ## Accessibility

-* The whole project was built using python, therefore no other langueges were used.
+* The whole project was built using python, therefore no other languages were used.

 ## Issues and bugs